 Mary Chapman (B.A.
 Queen’s, M.A.
 Queen’s, Ph.D.
 Cornell) is Professor of English and Academic Director of the Public Humanities Hub at the University of British Columbia, in Vancouver, Canada.
-She specializes in American literature and transnational American Studies; in particular, she works on intersections between cultural forms (parades, print culture, parlor theatricals, suffrage activism), literary production, and politics in nineteenth- and early twentieth-century America.
+She specializes in American literature and transnational American Studies.

-Her Making Noise, Making News: US Suffrage Print Culture in Modernism (Oxford UP, 2014) is winner of the SSAWW Book Prize and the CAAS-Robert K. Martin Book Prize and a finalist for the Modernist Studies Association Book Prize.
+Her _Making Noise, Making News: US Suffrage Print Culture in Modernism_ (Oxford UP, 2014) won the SSAWW Book Prize and the CAAS-Robert K. Martin Book Prize and was a finalist for the Modernist Studies Association Book Prize.
 It demonstrates the importance of the aesthetically innovative, rhetorically compelling print culture produced by US suffragists in the first two decades of the twentieth century.
 It probes the paradox that permitted modern suffragists to figure themselves as politically “voiceless” at the same time that they generated innovative print cultural forms that clearly articulated and promoted their political views.
 By shifting away from a nineteenth-century emphasis on oratory to a twentieth-century investment in mass print culture, modern US women discovered alternate ways of exercising their “voice” in the public sphere and new kinds of “voice” that were much more collaborative and interactive than oratory.
 Making Noise, Making News argues that this propaganda–from advocacy journals and guest-edited mainstream publications, to popular poetry and fiction, to text-based publicity stunts–dramatically transformed and revitalized the public sphere.

 Chapman’s current research involves unearthing the uncollected fiction and journalism of Asian-North American author Edith Eaton (“Sui Sin Far”) and positioning her within the popular transnational print culture of the 1910s. _Becoming “Sui Sin Far”: Early Fiction, Journalism and Travel Writing by Edith Maude Eaton_ (McGill-Queen’s University Press), winner of the Ed Wickberg Prize in Chinese Canadian history, assembles 70 uncollected texts written during her writerly apprenticeship in Montreal and Jamaica, before she had taken up the pseudonym “Sui Sin Far” and moved to the U.S..
 Chapman is Director of the Winnifred Eaton Archive https://winnifredeatonarchive.org, which is a scholarly edition of the collected works of the Chinese North American author best known as "Onoto Watanna".